ActiDoo/gamification-engine/README.md

 ## AGPL ?

 You may use the engine in commercial products, but you need to contribute all your modifications and improvements back to the community.

+We also offer a commercial license at https://www.gamification-software.com